Did you ever hear one of the attendees leave one of your corporate events saying, “wow...that was amazing!”

 I’ve been fortunate enough to have event planners tell me that is exactly what they’ve heard people say, and honestly, they’ve said it themselves.

 But how do you get to that [...]

-Event planners often have some “go-to” ideas when it comes to hiring a headline act for their big corporate event.
+Corporate Event Planners often have some “go-to” ideas when it comes to hiring a headline act for their big event entertainment.

-Maybe it’s a magician, or a cover band, or an impersonator.
+Maybe it’s a DJ, or a tribute band, or a celebrity impersonator.

 The lights dimmed.
 The crowd quieted down.
 And as the spotlight hits me onstage, 700+ people in the audience at Navy Pier waited for me to begin.

 The rest, as they say, was history.